 2. His faithfulness to God’s Word.

-He not only reads it, but he believes it, and has always tried to apply the principles he learns from it to everyday situations.
+He not only reads it, but he believes it and has always tried to apply the principles he learns from it to everyday situations.

-3. His faithfulness to ME!
+3. I am thankful for His faithfulness to ME!

-All those years ago he made a commitment to God and me, and has remained faithful to that commitment to love and cherish me, through the good and the bad.
+All those years ago he made a commitment to God and me and has remained faithful to that commitment to love and cherish me, through the good and the bad.

 My husband works hard and comes home tired, but NEVER complains about working to provide for us.
 My adult kids have a great work ethic, thanks to his example over the years!

-5. His willingness to help me, even when he’s had a long hard day.
+5. He was willing to help me, even when he had a long hard day.
 When the kids were younger, he found ways to help whenever he could.
-For example, he would:

 - Give the kids their baths, and get them ready for bed.

-- Take the kids to the park, when I needed some rest, or quiet time.
+- Take the kids to the park, when I needed some rest or quiet time.

-- He loves history, and taught all the kids history for me one year.
+- He loves history and taught all the kids history for me one year.